 Evaluation

-To receive credit for the HLST 200 challenge registration, you must achieve a minimum mark of at least C- (60 percent)on both the assignment and examination.
+To receive credit for the HLST 200 challenge registration, you must achieve a grade of at least D (50 percent) on the course paper.